mrlondinellison/mrlondinellison/README.md

 - Hello World✌🏿 My name is Lunden.
-Im a beginner developer out of North Carolina.
+Im a beginner self-taught developer out of North Carolina.

 - Ive been programming for about a week and I really wanna jump head first into this thing.
 Im planning on learning html, css, js, python, java, c, c++, and c# in that order if possible.
 Then maybe SQL if the need arises.